Advertiser Disclosure

 The United Airlines co-branded credit card portfolio is going to look different going forward.

 Seemingly following the trend at American Express, Chase is adding numerous spending credits to its United Airlines co-branded credit cards.
-Some of them are travel-related, though others aren’t.
+Some of them are travel-related, and others aren’t.

-Moreover, these cards are gaining interesting perks like seat upgrades, increased potential for spending toward elite status, discounts on award flights, and more.
+Moreover, these cards gain interesting perks like seat upgrades, increased potential for spending toward elite status, discounts on award flights, and more.
 Those perks come with increased annual fees for cardholders.
-To soften the blow, these cards have some fantastic welcome bonus offers available for a limited time.
+To soften the blow, these cards have fantastic welcome bonus offers available for a limited time.

 Additionally, United’s card portfolio is also debuting a new advertising campaign with Emmy-winning actor Ty Burrell.